-The Office of Refugee and Immigrant Assistance (ORIA) is located within the Department of Social and Health Services (DSHS), Economic Services Administration, Community Services Division, and administers over \$30 million in federal and state dollars to support comprehensive services for refugees and immigrants living in Washington state.
+The Office of Refugee and Immigrant Assistance (ORIA) is located within the Department's Economic Services Administration, Community Services Division, and administers over \$30 million in federal and state dollars to support comprehensive services for refugees and immigrants living in Washington state.
 Through a network of community-based providers, ORIA delivers services that provide individuals and families with the resources they need to rebuild their lives from their arrival in Washington to becoming naturalized U.S. citizens.
 More than 60 providers serve approximately 11,0001 individuals annually.

-These services are comprised of 13 different programs that fall into four core areas: Refugee Health and Wellness, Employment and Training Services, Immigration Assistance and Naturalization Services, and Whole Family Services.
-Included within these core areas are refugee cash/medical assistance (RCA/RMA), employment assistance, English as a Second Language (ESL) instruction, comprehensive case management, self-sufficiency education, asylee services, immigration and naturalization services, refugee health and mental health services, unaccompanied refugee minor foster care, youth educational activities and elders services.
+These services are comprised of 14 different programs that fall into four core areas: Refugee Health and Wellness, Employment and Training Services, Immigration Assistance and Naturalization Services, and Whole Family Services.
+Included within these core areas are employment assistance, English as a Second Language (ESL) instruction, comprehensive case management, self-sufficiency education, asylee services, refugee health screenings, health case management, behavioral health supports and mental health services, unaccompanied refugee minor foster care, youth educational activities, elders services, technology access and digital inclusion, and the naturalization program.

-ORIA administers three employment and training programs to provide opportunities for a diverse range of people who are refugee and immigrants seeking to gain the job skills and employment needed to become self-sufficient and economically secure.
+ORIA administers three employment and training programs providing opportunities for a diverse range of people who are refugees and immigrants to access the jobs and training needed to utilize their experience, build new skills, and connect with employment opportunities that support them on the path to financial security.
 These programs are the Limited English Proficient Pathway (LEP Pathway) program, the ORIA Basic Food Employment and Training (ORIA BFET) program and the Career Ladder for Educated and Vocationally Experienced Refugees (CLEVER) program.
 Each program offers individualized opportunities for participants to gain the skills, knowledge and confidence to enter employment, whether it is a first job in the U.S. or reentry into a previous professional career.
 Both the LEP Pathway and the ORIA BFET programs utilize state dollars designated for refugee and immigrant employment services to help fund these critical programs.
 ORIA partners with employment and training providers around Washington state, including community-based organizations (CBOs), refugee resettlement agencies, employment agencies and community and technical colleges.